Suspect at Large after Shooting Occupied Dixon Home

-DIXON — Police say a suspect armed with a rifle shot at a Dixon home early Sunday morning.
+DIXON -- Police say someone armed with a rifle shot at a Dixon home early Sunday morning.

 Just before 5 a.m., the suspect fired several rounds into the occupied home on Mckenzie Drive near Pembroke Way, according to the Dixon Police Department.